 • Costs associated with the rental/purchase of furniture or machinery which are directly related to the production: tents, sunshades, portable barriers, fences, chairs, tables, make-up mirrors, generators, cranes, etc.

-• Costs directly associated with the rental of locations for the film shoot (castles, bullrings, factories, etc.), as well as the shooting permits and taxes issued by the relevant Town Halls.
+• Costs directly associated with the rental of locations for the film shoot (castles, bullrings, factories, etc.), as well as shooting permits and taxes issued by the relevant Town Halls.
 Also the rentals related to the production (places or trailers).

 • Costs directly associated with animals, weapons, ambulances rented for the shoot.